alukosdev/ccsp/index/terminology.md

 #### Smurf Attack

 The Smurf attack is a distributed denial-of-service attack in which large numbers of Internet Control Message Protocol \(ICMP\) packets with the intended victim’s spoofed source IP are broadcast to a computer network using an IP broadcast address.
 Most devices on a network will, by default, respond to this by sending a reply to the source IP address.
 If the number of machines on the network that receive and respond to these packets is very large, the victim’s computer will be flooded with traffic.

+==- Storage Replication
+Works with a local service to store or archive data to secondary storage using a SAN.
+This would typically be in the same location.
+==-

 ### T